-Doug Steinhardt is a named partner at Florio Perrucci Steinhardt & Cappelli.
+Doug Steinhardt is a named partner at Florio Perrucci Steinhardt Cappelli Tipton & Taylor.
 He is a highly successful and experienced litigator with a strong record of favorable verdicts and positive settlements for his clients.
-Doug handles a variety of matters including commercial transactions, family law, government and legislative affairs, labor and employment, and municipal criminal law.
+Doug handles a variety of matters including commercial transactions, family law, labor and employment, and municipal criminal law.
 He is a member of the New Jersey, Pennsylvania, and Federal Bar Associations and a former Trustee of the New Jersey State Bar Association.

 Doug serves as general counsel to the Warren County Sheriff’s Department, providing litigation support and advice on operations and personnel matters.
 For four years he served as the Warren County Adjuster, prosecuting involuntary civil commitments in Warren County.
 For almost a decade, Doug has served as corporate general counsel, first, to DARE NJ, Inc. (Drug Abuse Resistance Education) and, now, LEAD, Inc. (Law Enforcement Against Drugs), where he’s worked to bring drug, alcohol and gang violence avoidance curricula and other preventive programs to New Jersey’s youth.
 Doug has also served as general counsel to the New Jersey Republican State Committee.

 Doug began his legal career as a law clerk in the Superior Court of New Jersey Law Division before joining his father, Joseph W. Steinhardt, Esq., in their Belvidere, NJ law practice.
 In 2005 he helped form the Law Firm of Florio Perrucci Steinhardt Cappelli Tipton & Taylor, LLC, which is recognized by the NJ Business and Industry Association as one of the top law firms in New Jersey.